 Contact the Sault Ste.
 Marie Region Conservation Authority (SSMRCA) - Regulatory responsibilities are assigned to the Sault Ste.
 Marie Conservation Authority under the Conservation Authorities Act.
-The provincial regulation helps to protect natural features and values associated with the St. Marys River watershed.
 To determine if the proposed activity is within or will affect the St. Marys River watershed the proponent should contact the SSMRCA.
-Initial discussions with the SSMRCA will help to determine the feasibility of the proposed activity and permitting requirements from the applicable regulators.
-Note that if the project falls outside of the SSMRCA jurisdiction, then the MNRF should be the first point of contact.
+Initial discussions with the SSMRCA will help to determine the feasibility of the proposed activity.
+Note that if the project falls outside of the SSMRCA jurisdiction, then the MNR should be the first point of contact.